vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 - On both the input and output sides are matching networks that convert RS and RL into a complex impedance that is presented to the gate and drain terminals of the device.
 - There are bias generation circuits on the gate and drain that provide a gate voltage (VG) and a drain voltage (VD) to appropriately bias the FET device.

 To make this circuit operate as a Class A amplifier, we need to bias the FET device so that the output waveform has as little distortion as possible.
-Here is how we make that happen.

 ### Biasing for Class A

 Setting the quiescent bias point (Q-point) of the active device for Class A operation entirely depends on its current-voltage (IV) characteristics.
 The basis for doing so is simply stated as

 > Choose Q-point so that instantaneous voltage and current in the device stays in quasi-linear (or active) region of operation.

+*put picture of transistor in class A operation using only IV curves*

-Looking at the IV space of the device, we will choose a drain voltage VD such that its instantaneous value during amplification will not exceed the maximum allowed drain voltage.
-We will choose a gate voltage VG so that the instantaneous current will not exceed the maximum drain current (Imax) supported by the device.
+From the IV space of the device, we can set voltages as follows:
+- Choose a drain voltage VD such that its instantaneous value during amplification will not exceed the maximum allowed drain voltage.
+- Choose a gate voltage VG so that the instantaneous current will not exceed the maximum drain current (Imax) supported by the device.
 For this, we will need a gate voltage that establishes a quiescent current of Imax/2 so that the signal swing can utilize the entire linear range of output current, without being limited by the cutoff region, or Imax of the device.
-This usually means that the Q-point will be smack dab in the center of the quasi-linear range.
+The result of these choices is that the Q-point often lies smack dab in the middle of the IV space that offers linear operation.

-*put picture of transistor in class A operation using only IV curves*

-The figure shows how the instantaneous voltage in the device is never restricted by voltage or current resulting in a linear amplification of the input voltage signal.

-However, having the transistor conduct for all 360 degrees of the signal cycle is bad for efficiency because it is dissipating power all the time.

-*Add an equation / picture to show that efficiency of the amplifier is at best 50%*
+You can probably see how choosing the biasing condition is a chicken-or-the-egg problem.
+The voltage gain depends on the Q-point.
+However, choosing Q-point requires the voltage gain to be known.
+As a result, choosing Q-point is an iterative design process.

+### Conduction Angles and Power Efficiency

+The output current and voltage waveforms shown below will help calculate some important properties of Class A amplifiers.
+For all phases of the input sinusoidal signal, the transistor stays biased at its Q-point and conducting all the time.

+> The conduction angle for a Class A amplifier is 360°

+The voltage and current waveforms are opposite in phase.
+This is consistent with the assumption that voltage goes up at the output terminal when current comes out of the device.

+*draw instantaneous voltage, current, and power graphs*

+To find out how efficient a Class A amplifier is, we need to calculate how much RF power is generated for a given DC power.
+Instantaneous RF power is calculated as:
+$$
+P_{rf}=v_0\sin \theta \times i_0\sin \theta
+$$
+The average power over a full sinusoid cycle is
+$$
+P_{rf,av} = \frac{1}{2\pi}\int_0^{2\pi}{v_o i_o \sin^2 \theta}d\theta = \frac{1}{2}v_o i_o
+$$
+From our choice of Q-point, the peak voltage of the AC signal is 2VD, which is a voltage VD above the Q-point.
+So the instantaneous maximum voltage is vo=VD.

+The peak current of the AC signal is Imax, which is Imax/2 above the Q-point.
+So the instantaneous maximum current in io=Imax/2.

+The average RF power delivered is then,
+$$
+P_{rf,av} = \frac{1}{2}V_D \frac{I_{max}}{2}=
+$$

 ## Circuit Example

 A simple emitter/source follower is a good example of a class A amplifier.